pippayyy/meta_puzzles/README.md

-Solutions for <a href="https://www.metacareers.com/profile/coding_puzzles">Meta's Coding puzzles </a> using JavaScript
+Solutions for <a href="https://www.metacareers.com/profile/coding_puzzles">Meta's Coding Puzzles </a> using JavaScript